UCF/CM-Documentation-Templates/Home.md

-Welcome to the {{My Theme}} wiki!
+Welcome to the {{My Project}} wiki!
 This documentation is intended for anyone adding content to a site with this theme activated, and for developers that maintain sites using it.

 **This documentation assumes a basic understanding of WordPress and how to create and manage content.**  If you're new to WordPress, please take the time to [familiarize yourself with the basics](https://codex.wordpress.org/WordPress_Lessons) until you're comfortable with using the admin interface.